most common mechanical assistance in Humanitarian Demining is

 enter a suspect area, it may as well be manually controlled.

-is one such machine, and despite having been "hyped" around
+is one such machine, and despite being hyped around

-the world, it has not sold to commercial groups - perhaps because the price tag approaches
+the world, it did not sell - perhaps because the price tag approached

-a quarter of a million dollars, but mainly because it cannot enter a suspect area with confidence that it can return after running over a small blast mine.
+a quarter of a million dollars, but mainly because it could not enter a suspect area with confidence that it could return after running over a small blast mine.

-is the first mini-flail - which was developed for the US military - with a well known face posing for scale.
+is the first mini-flail - which was developed for the US military.

-is the same machine.
-This flail is very small, but its Milspec
+This flail is very small, but its confused Milspec

 meant that it was underpowered and had very limited utility.